Featured Research Projects

 teaser

-Analyzing Children’s Verbal Engagement with a Conversational Agent
+Children’s Learning and Engagement with Conversational Agents

 This project is part of a larger study on using conversational AI to suppport children’s science learning.
 We partnered with PBS KIDS to develop interactive science video programs in which the main character, powered by artificial intelligence, engaged children in conversations by asking them questions and providing responsive feedback.
 As part of the study, I analyzed children’s verbal engagement with the conversational agent, including the relevance, accuracy, response rate, and response latency of their responses to the agent’s questions and how it was related to children’s science learning.